 Health-related criminal liability exists if the crime is actually undertaken by an individual and if the conduct is classified as a crime.
-In what concerns health, the following crimes are to be highlighted:
+The following crimes are to be highlighted:

-- medical and surgical treatments in violation of current and common medical practices (article 150.°, No. 2 of the Portuguese Criminal Code (PCC)); - medical and surgical treatments against the patient's will (article 156.° of the PCC); - dissemination of disease and provision of medicinal substances disregarding the medical prescription (article 283.o of the PCC); - refusal of medical aid (article 284.o of the PCC); and - breach of secrecy (article 195.° of the PCC).
+- medical and surgical treatments in violation of current and common medical practices (article 150.°, No. 2 of the Portuguese Criminal Code (PCC)); - medical and surgical treatments against the patient's will (article 156.° of the PCC); - dissemination of disease and provision of medicinal substances disregarding the medical prescription (article 283.° of the PCC); - refusal of medical aid (article 284.° of the PCC); and - breach of secrecy (article 195.° of the PCC).